 So, what’s the best way to easily manage a GDRR-compliant email disclaimer without causing your IT department undue stress?

-Exclaimer solutions ensure all users the most consistent, professional and legally compliant email disclaimers, whether it be for Office 365, G Suite or Microsoft Exchange.
+Exclaimer solutions ensure all users the most consistent, professional and legally compliant email disclaimers, whether it be for Microsoft 365 (formerly Office 365), G Suite or Microsoft Exchange.
 That includes emails sent from mobiles, Macs and automated CRM systems.

 - Get total control over GDPR-compliant email disclaimers.

 - Automatically place email disclaimers on all outgoing messages.